Brad Larsen: Coaching career

 Larsen was an assistant coach for the Springfield Falcons between 2010 and 2012.
 He was later promoted as head coach of the team, spending two seasons in that role between 2012 and 2014.
 Larsen was hired as an assistant coach for the Columbus Blue Jackets in 2014.
 On June 10, 2021, after seven seasons as an assistant, Larsen was named head coach of the Blue Jackets.
 On April 15, 2023, after failing to make the playoffs in either year under his leadership, the Blue Jackets fired Larsen.

 On June 11, 2024, Larsen was named as an Assistant Coach of the Calgary Flames.

 On December 27, 2024, the Calgary Flames called up Trent Cull from his Calgary Wranglers head coaching position on an interim basis as an Assistant Coach while his colleague, Brad Larsen, had left earlier in the month to deal with a family matter.

 Personal life

 Larsen and his wife have two children.
 He is a Christian.
+Larsen's wife Hannah died in early 2026 from cancer.
+Larsen had previously taken a leave of absence from the Flames in December 2024 when her condition worsened.